Wellness Programming & Training

 Our community principles of honesty, respect for self and respect for others guide all wellness programming and training at Nobles.

 Our programming strives to help students make good decisions, in all aspects of their personal and academic lives.
-We express our care for the mental and physical health of our students by surrounding them with supportive professionals, including the student counseling and health team (SLT), who are carefully trained to respond to all manner of adolescent concerns.
+We express our care for the mental and physical health of our students by surrounding them with supportive professionals who are carefully trained to respond to all manner of adolescent concerns.

 This programming and training supports the positive relationships that serve as the foundation of our community.